Local Wood Webinar Series

 Local Wood: Grow, Build, Live

-The New England Forestry Foundation (NEFF), the Franklin Land Trust’s Massachusetts Woodlands Institute (MWI), and Northern Woodlands present the Local Wood: Grow, Build, Live webinar series.
+The New England Forestry Foundation (NEFF), the Franklin Land Trust’s Massachusetts Woodlands Institute (MWI), and Northern Woodlands hosted the Local Wood: Grow, Build, Live webinar series.

-Join us via Zoom as we explore examples of how to grow, build, and live with beautiful and sustainable local wood products at different scales—from furniture to homes to institutional buildings.
-We will hear from presenters about their experiences working with local and regional wood, what role the material and forestry can play in a sustainable economy, and new technologies and applications for wood products that can help mitigate global climate change and spur innovation.
+This four-part series explored how communities can grow, build, and live with beautiful and sustainable local wood products—from furniture to homes to institutional buildings.
+Presenters shared their experiences working with regional wood, discussed the role forestry can play in a sustainable economy, and highlighted emerging technologies and applications for wood products that can help address climate change.

 Woods to People

-Join us for a creative look at how people connect with and make a living from the forest.
-This webinar will focus on art, the forest-based rural economy, and how climate change is impacting timber harvesters and loggers.
+This webinar explored how people connect with—and make a living from—the forest, with a focus on art, the forest-based rural economy, and the impacts of climate change on timber harvesters and loggers.

-Timber harvesting is a critical part of a strong forest economy that creates local jobs, allows us to carry out good forest management, and provides a steady supply of renewable wood products for our region.
-Painter Kathleen Kolb and poet Verandah Porche will talk about Shedding Light on a Working Forest, a book and traveling exhibition of paintings and narrative verse that celebrates the forested landscape and those who have honed their skills to make a living there.
-Learn about their creative process, hear stories about their work, and the people they met along the way.
-NEFF Climate-Forest specialist Jennifer Shakun will explore how altered or unpredictable weather patterns are affecting timber harvesting operations and the viability of logging businesses in southern New England.
-This will include highlights from a 2020 survey of timber harvesters in Massachusetts, which revealed interesting insights into the resourcefulness and adaptability of the logging community in the face of changing economic, social, and environmental factors.
+Timber harvesting is a critical part of a strong forest economy, creating local jobs, enabling good forest management, and providing a steady supply of renewable wood products for our region.
+Painter Kathleen Kolb and poet Verandah Porche discussed Shedding Light on a Working Forest, their book and traveling exhibition of paintings and narrative verse celebrating the forested landscape and the people who make a living there.
+They shared insights into their creative process and stories from communities they encountered along the way.
+NEFF Climate–Forest Specialist Jennifer Shakun also examined how altered and unpredictable weather patterns are affecting timber harvesting operations and the viability of logging businesses in southern New England, including highlights from a 2020 survey of Massachusetts timber harvesters that revealed the resourcefulness and adaptability of the logging community.

 Forest to Cities